DukeWilki/readme-creator/Created_ReadMe_Files/README_BOOST.md

 ## Description

-Mozilla
+Boost

 ## Files

-This applictaion is made up of: Mozilla
+This applictaion is made up of: Boost

 ## Installation
-Mozilla
+Boost

 ## Usage
-Mozilla
+Boost

 ## Design
-Mozilla
+Boost

 ## License
-Mozilla Public License 2.0
+Boost Software 1.0

 ## Contributing
-Mozilla
+Boost

 ## Testing Instructions
-Mozilla
+Boost

 ## Questions
-Conatct me on gitHub at https://github.com/Mozilla or email me at Mozilla for any questions about Mozilla
+Conatct me on gitHub at https://github.com/Boost or email me at Boost for any questions about Boost